⦁ Flexible scheduling

 ⦁ FAA approved syllabus

-⦁ Typically higher cost per hour but easier to get loans
+⦁ Typically higher cost per hour but easier to get loans (at least around north and central Georgia)

 Hour Requirements